RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 Solution: This error occurs when trying to execute a command that does not exist in

-the system's PATH.
+the system’s PATH.
 Ensure the command is installed or provide the correct path to

 the command.